Quick Exit

 Getting Involved:

 We want to work with children and young people to develop and put in place ways for you to share your views, ensuring that your voices are heard by OSCP and that your perspective and experience is considered through all the activities of the partnership.
-If you would like more information or are interested in becoming a member of an advisory group or being involved in future one off activities do have a look here or contact us
+If you would like more information or are interested in being involved in future activities do have a look here or contact us